HamjaMohtadee04/MinimalLibrary/README.md

 ```

 ###  Deployment
-Both Frontend and Backend deployed to Vercel
+- Both Frontend and Backend deployed to Vercel

-Backend is serverless, no need to manage servers
+- Backend is serverless, no need to manage servers

-CORS configured for secure frontend-backend communication
+- CORS configured for secure frontend-backend communication

-### Features
+## 🏆 Features
-✅ Book CRUD Operations
+- ✅ Book Management (CRUD)
-✅ Borrow Book with Quantity & Due Date
+- ✅ Borrow Functionality with Due Dates
-✅ Borrow Summary Report
+- ✅ Borrow Summary Report
-✅ Responsive UI with Tailwind CSS
+- ✅ Fully Responsive UI
-✅ Toast Notifications for Actions
+- ✅ Toast Notifications for Actions
-✅ MongoDB for persistent storage
-✅ Deployed and Production-ready
+- ✅ Deployed and Production-ready

+## ⚠️ Important Notes
+Vercel serverless functions sometimes require a short warm-up period.
+On first access, you may encounter errors or the backend may not respond initially.

+If this happens:
+- ✅ Open the backend link directly: [https://minimal-library-backend.vercel.app/](https://minimal-library-backend.vercel.app/)
+- ✅ Open the frontend link: [https://minimal-library-frontend.vercel.app/](https://minimal-library-frontend.vercel.app/)
+- ✅ Try again in Incognito Mode for a clean session

+After a few refreshes or backend wake-up, the data will load properly.

 ### Author
 Hamja Mohtadee Ebne Mamun